app-generator/app-generator/docs/source/technologies/flask/db-migrations.rst

 Conclusion
 ----------

 In this guide, we’ve covered how to set up **Flask-Migrate** with **SQLAlchemy** for managing database migrations in Flask applications.
 We’ve also shown how to configure different databases (SQLite, MySQL, PostgreSQL) and run the Flask application with migrations.

 By using Flask-Migrate, you can handle database schema changes in a more structured and controlled way.
 This approach simplifies managing database evolution over time, especially as your project grows.

 Feel free to explore the code in the repository and follow the steps to integrate Flask-Migrate into your own Flask applications.

+.. include::  /_templates/components/footer-links.rst